ptoche/piketty/slidify/lectures/Chapter 01/index.md

 ### PPP Versus Current Exchange Rates

 - An advantage of using purchasing power parities is that they are more stable than market exchange rates.
 - Exchange rates are extremely volatile.
-Exchange rates reflect not only the supply and demand for the goods and services of different countries, but also changes in the investment strategies of international investors, volatile estimates of the political and financial stability of the relevant countries, changes in monetary policy, trade policies, and so on.
+Exchange rates reflect not only the supply and demand for the goods and services of different countries, but also international investors' strategies and their volatile estimates of economic, monetary, and political outlook of the relevant countries.
 - The dollar/euro rate went from \\$1.30 per euro in the 1990s to less than \\$0.90 in 2001 before rising to around \\$1.50 in 2008 and then falling back to \\$1.30 in 2012, and to \\$1.10 in 2015.
 - During that time, the PPP of the euro rose gently from about \\$1 per euro in the early 1990s to \\$1.20 in 2010.